 The founding members of the Cavalry Club are listed as Leslie N. Atchison, Jack Harrison, Sean Cleary, Pat McHale, Alex Elliot and Count O’Kelly.
 Indeed when the then D Cav wrote to the COS he enunciated “…the gentlemen mentioned all hold responsible positions.
 Mr Atchison is in the Bank of Ireland, College Green, Mr McHale is in the National Bank Ltd. College Green, and Mr Harrison is Assistant Manager and part owner of what is probably the largest monumental and stone-cutting establishment in the country.”
 The Club’s bank accounts were opened in the National Bank, College Green, now the Bank of Ireland, and remain there to this day.

-The Cavalry Club is over 60 years of continuous existence and it was the forerunner for a number of other Corps-based Clubs which followed.
-The fact that it has survived is testament to a number of stalwarts and the overall support of those who pay their annual subscription.
+The Cavalry Club has now been in existence for 80 years and it was the forerunner for a number of other Corps-based Clubs which followed.
+The fact that it has survived while others faltered over the years is testament to the spirit of the Corps, the dedication of a number of stalwarts and the overall support.
 The situation remains somewhat similar today.
 As well as keeping the country’s social calendar thriving the early and consistent activities of the Club included the Treasure Hunt!!
 Imagine the consternation and wonderment caused on the quiet roads of Ireland by large numbers of Cavalrymen careering about in all sorts of four and two-wheeled vehicles.
 All of this as well as trying to decode the riddles penned in perfect rhyme by Owen Quinn.

 The new millennium has brought many challenges to the Defence Forces and the Cavalry Corps.
-The Corps has had to bear its share of the dreaded “cutbacks” and has even had its most senior unit, the I Armd Car Sqn, and amalgamated with the 1 Tank Squadron to form the 1 Armoured Cavalry Squadron.
-The original idea behind the formation of the Cavalry Club is more relevant than ever as we mark the 80th Anniversary of the Cavalry Corps.
+Proud Units such as the 4 Cavalry Squadron, the 1 Armoured Car Squadron and the 1 Tank Squadron were consigned to the history books.
+One small consolation came in the formation of the 1 Armoured Cavalry Squadron, retaining an operational unit in Plunkett Barracks and effectively merging the former 1 Armd and 1 Tank Sqns.
+The original idea behind the formation of the Cavalry Club is more relevant than ever as we have now passed the 100th Anniversary of the Corps itself.
 All members are exhorted to support Club events, stay in contact with old comrades and keep an eye on the Club website for reports and news of forthcoming events.